 A case is certainly a good idea to help protect the frame and screen of your iPhone 7.
 And lucky for you, the cases for the iPhone 7 will fit the iPhone 8 if you decide to upgrade later on.

-Here’s our pick of the best cases out there.
-For more ideas, head on over to our roundup of the best iPhone 7 Plus cases too.
+Here’s our list of the best cases out there for Apple's reliable iPhone 7.
+If you opted for the bigger version of the phone, head on over to our roundup of the best iPhone 7 Plus cases.

 Have you loaded iOS 12 onto your iPhone 7?

 Still have one of the older Apple devices?
 Here's our definitive list of the best iPhone 6 and 6S cases.

 Note: we've ranked these from cheapest to most expensive according to prices at time of writing.

 Spigen's Tough Armor series aims to provide solid protection at a low price.
 Its flexible TPU body envelops the phone, while a polycarbonate plate layers protection on the back.
 The latter even has a built-in kickstand if you like watching media on your phone.

 The Spigen Tough Armor [2nd Generation] iPhone 7/8 case retails for just under $16 (£12, AU$22) on Amazon here.